Frequently Asked Questions

 The KPPTA organizes many school events throughout the year- it’s a great way to meet other parents!
 They include:

-· Halloween parade: this takes place the afternoon of the Halloween party on the playground
+Halloween parade: This takes place the afternoon of the Halloween party on the blacktop

 Events are advertised through the school newsletter and Eaglenet.